MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Enter-PSSession.md

 ```

 ### -Port
-Specifies the network port  on the remote computer used for this command.
+Specifies the network port on the remote computer that is used for this command.
 To connect to a remote computer, the remote computer must be listening on the port that the connection uses.
-The default ports are 5985 (the WinRM port for HTTP) and 5986 (the WinRM port for HTTPS).
+The default ports are 5985, which is the WinRM port for HTTP, and 5986, which is the WinRM port for HTTPS.

 Before using an alternate port, you must configure the WinRM listener on the remote computer to listen at that port.
 Use the following commands to configure the listener: